Vladimir Homan: Political career

-Homan first sought election to the National Assembly in the 2003 Serbian parliamentary election, appearing in the 240th position (out of 250) on the electoral list of G17 Plus, which won thirty-four seats.
+Homan got into politics where he first sought election to the National Assembly in the 2003 Serbian parliamentary election, where he appeared in the 240th position (out of 250) on the electoral list of G17 Plus, which won thirty-four seats.
 During this time, assembly mandates were awarded to candidates at the discretion of sponsoring parties or coalitions, and there was no requirement that they be assigned in numerical order; the G17 Plus list was mostly alphabetical.
 Homan was not initially granted a mandate but was selected to join the party's assembly delegation on 12 February 2004 as the replacement for another member.
 During this time, G17 Plus was a part of Serbia's coalition government under the prime ministership of Democratic Party of Serbia leader Vojislav Koštunica; Homan served as a supporter of ministry and became an official spokesperson for his party.

-He was a candidate for election to the Assembly of the City of Belgrade in the 2004 Serbian local elections, but he was ultimately not selected for a mandate.
+He was a candidate for an election to the Assembly of the City of Belgrade in the 2004 Serbian local elections, but he was ultimately not selected for a mandate.

 In August 2006, Homan said that G17 Plus would withdraw from government if the Koštunica administration did not restart negotiations to join the European Union by the beginning of October (which would have required the apprehension of Ratko Mladić, at the time a war crimes suspect wanted by the International Criminal Tribunal for the former Yugoslavia).
 The deadline passed without the relaunch of negotiations, and the G17 Plus ministers duly submitted their resignations and left the government.
 New elections were held in early 2007.
 On this occasion, Homan received the 237th position on his party's list, which won nineteen mandates.
 He was not selected for a new assembly mandate but was subsequently appointed as state secretary in the ministry of telecommunications and the information society.